opengeospatial/ILAF/README.md

 ## About

 This repository contains the information about **Iberian and Latin-American Forum (ILAF)** group of the Open Geospatial Consortium.

 Bienvenidos al repositori  del Foro Iberico y Latino-Americano del Open Geospatial Consortium.

-(Welcome to the repository  of the Iberian and Latin-American Forum group of the Open Geospatial Consortium).
+Welcome to the repository  of the Iberian and Latin-American Forum group of the Open Geospatial Consortium.

 ![ILAF logo](/images/Logo_ILAF.png)